whoislewys/gov-ui-ii/apps/council-frontend/README.md

 1. Create a new snapshot proposal on [https://demo.snapshot.org/#/fiatdao-goerli.eth](https://demo.snapshot.org/#/fiatdao-goerli.eth)

 1. Copy the respective values from the script output into the objects in `proposals/src/goerli.ts` that start around L55.
 For the first object, `snapshotIdsByProposalId`, the value can be found at the tail end of the URL of the Snapshot proposal you just created.
 The other values are output by the script for your convenience.
-The keys for the new values should be the id of the proposal you just created, as shown in the screenshot below.
+The keys for the new values should be the id of the proposal you just created.

 1. Update the proposals that the frontend displays by running the `build-proposals-goerli` script in this repo with:
    ```bash